 The Interdisciplinary Studies Major for either a Master of Arts or a Master of Science degree provides an alternative for individuals whose desired study plans do not fit the degree offerings of any single existing degree program on campus.
 In most cases, a thesis is required for this degree.
-Applicants or graduate students in other majors who wish to undertake the Interdisciplinary Studies major should consult the Graduate Studies website at www.sjsu.edu/gup/docs/interdisciplinary_studies_guide.pdf to obtain the www.sjsu.edu/gup/docs/interdisciplinary_studies_guide.pdf to obtain the www.sjsu.edu/gup/docs/gup/docs/gup/docs/guide.pdf to obtain the www.sjsu.edu/gup/docs/gu
+Applicants or graduate students in other majors who wish to undertake the Interdisciplinary Studies major should consult the Graduate Studies website at www.sjsu.edu/gup/docs/interdisciplinary_studies_guide.pdf to obtain the Guide for Interdisciplinary Studies Majors.
+The guide contains the Proposal for Interdisciplinary Studies Major, which must be completed to obtain initial approval by the Associate Dean of Graduate Studies to be able to enter the program.